 Once cooked remove tray from oven.
 After a few minutes, carefully lift biscuits onto a wire rack, placing the used baking paper underneath while they cool.

 To make the chocolate topping, heat 1 cup of water gently in a small saucepan and place a glass bowl over the top, ensuring no water escapes.
 Place your chocolate chips into the bowl, gently stirring as they melt.
 Once fully melted, turn the heat off.

 When the biscuits have cooled, place a tablespoon of melted chocolate onto the centre of the biscuit.
 Top each biscuit with a walnut.
 Allow chocolate to set.

 Store biscuits in an airtight container, preferably in fridge.

 LAZY PERSON HACK: Follow the same timings and general instructions, but rather than make into biscuits, press the mixture into a greased brownie tray (I use a square glass one from Kmart with an 18cm diameter, it's perfect) and bake.
 Allow it to cool before pouring chocolate on top and scattering walnuts over.

-If you’re interested in one-on-one coaching for helping build a strong nutrition and lifestyle foundation especially if dealing with eczema/allergies/intolerances, I see a small number of clients each week at my virtual Integrative Nutrition and Eczema clinic, which is 100% online.
+If you’re interested in one-on-one coaching designed to help you build a strong nutrition and lifestyle foundation to overcome skin and gut health related challenges such as eczema and allergies, I see a small number of clients each week from around the world in my private integrative nutrition and gut health clinic which is 100% online.
 For more information visit here.
-Thank you!
-Maryana